Conant-Hack-Club/AttendanceTracker-v2.0/README.md

 # AttendanceTracker-v2.0

-keeps track of attendance for hack club v2.0 using command line to start, run the python program in the terminal
+- Keeps track of attendance for Conant Hack Club.
+- To start, run the python program in the terminal.